UX-Wizards/wizards-wiki/content/en/current-teams.md

 ### Co-work & Coffee (Online)

-Aka UX Hangout Chat, a weekly afternoon get-together to discuss things and potentially attempt to get work done.
+Aka UX Hangout Chat, a weekly afternoon get-together to discuss things and potentially attempt to get work done. <br>
 *This is an un-hosted event, but event runs every Tuesday, 1-3pm PT*

 ### Book Club

 Organizes regular discussion meetings for a book to read together.

 * Maegan Pisman (first UXR / UX team of one)
+*

 ### Weekly UI